idodooodo/Quantitativo--a-mean-reversion-strategy-/README.md

 # Python Backtesting Code for Mean Reversion Strategy

-## This repository contains Python backtesting code for the article **A Mean Reversion Strategy with 2.11 Sharpe** presented by Quantitativo.
+## This repository contains Python backtesting code for the article "A Mean Reversion Strategy with 2.11 Sharpe" presented by Quantitativo.

 ## Files